apireaisecurity/apire-ai-security-platform/docs/DEPLOY_ON_CODESPACES.md

 # ☁️ Deploying Apire AI Security Platform on GitHub Codespaces

-This guide provides detailed instructions on how to deploy, run, and test the entire Apire AI Security Platform using GitHub Codespaces.
-This environment allows you to run the full stack (Backend, Frontend, Databases, and AI Tools) directly in your browser without any local installation.
+This guide provides detailed instructions on how to deploy, run, and test the Apire AI Security Platform using GitHub Codespaces.
+This environment allows you to run the three security tools with their databases directly in your browser without any local installation.

 ## 📋 Table of Contents
 1. [What is GitHub Codespaces?](#what-is-github-codespaces)